ElanMedoff/site-blocker/README.md

-# Homegrown Site Blocker
+# Homegrown Productivity Site Blocker

-a barebones chrome extension to block a list of sites for a specified period of time
+a barebones chrome extension to block a list of sites for a specified period of time, helps avoid distraction when you need to be productive.

 - uses manifest v2 for a persistent background script
 - use some custom type guards as api response validation, not sure if that's a great pattern